B-2 Visas

 • Visitors are not permitted to accept employment during their stay in the U.S.

-For tourist visa, they are normally given a six-month visa, which can be extended in some cases for an additional six months.
-In this category of visa, the applicant's spouse and children must independently qualify for the B-2 visa.
+A tourist visa is normally granted for a 6 month period of time, which can be extended in some cases for an additional six months.
+The applicant's spouse and children must independently qualify for the B-2 visa.

 Questions on visa application procedures and visa ineligibilities should be made to the American consular office abroad by the applicant.
 If inquiry concerns a visa case in progress overseas, one should first contact the U.S. Embassy or Consulate handling his or her case for status information.